 in 1995, the citation read, in part, “Mr. Martin offers to general

 audiences precise and accurate, but highly readable, studies

 of extraordinarily complex issues.
 He does more: he sees beyond

 what is already known; he moves beyond synthesis to new insights.

 His work is disciplined, analytical, and creative.
 It is also profoundly

-He is based in Ojai, California, near Los Angeles, and welcomes every opportunity to spend time in Barcelona.
+He is based in Ojai, California, near Los Angeles.